Idea

 Because musical taste is highly personal, some will be annoyed while some will not.
 It’s a good rule of thumb to stick with only adding music to eLearning or training videos if it contributes or is a necessary part of the content.

-If you throw your favorite playlist into Storyline then you’re more likely to create a highly impersonal learning experience.
+If you throw your favorite playlist into Storyline, you will likely create a highly impersonal learning experience.
 There’s not enough conclusive research that music (without lyrics) hinders or helps to learn.

 So, don’t include any music with lyrics.
 The research (and anecdotal evidence) is also pretty clearly against music with lyrics in the background when learning.
-It also doesn’t work well when reading I’ve found.
+I’ve found that it also doesn’t work well when reading.

 Unnecessary Audio Is Distracting

 If it’s not helping, it’s hindering.
 That tends to go for images and audio as well.
-If the audio doesn’t play a direct part in the learning (hearing a good heartbeat vs a bad heartbeat) then it’s likely taking away from the learning experience.
+If the audio doesn’t play a direct part in the learning (hearing a good vs bad heartbeat), it’s likely taking away from the learning experience.

-Audio can play at different volumes on different computers, or it could overwhelm cognition.
-It can be distracting and lead to decreased engagement even if your intention was for increased engagement.
-People don’t care what your thoughts or intentions are, they just want to get what they came for and work better.
+Audio can play at different volumes on different computers or overwhelm cognition.
+It can be distracting and lead to decreased engagement, even if you intended increased engagement.
+People don’t care about your thoughts or intentions; they want to get what they came for and work better.

 If the audio is too loud, it could interfere with the main audio in the video, such as the narrator’s voice, making it harder for viewers to follow the course content.